-Pressure the line, by opening the upstream isolation valve slowly Air is vented through the air bleed valve or loosened fitting.
+Pressure the line, by opening the upstream isolation valve slowly.
+Air is vented through the air bleed valve.
 Tighten the fitting when liquid begins to vent (See Figure 1).

 Repeat the process until no air is trapped in the system.